Boso of Tuscany

-Boso (Bosone; died after 940?) was a Burgundian nobleman who spent much of his career in Italy, where he became Margrave of Tuscany about 932.
-He ruled semi-autonomously and was a benefactor of the churches of his region.
+Boso (Bosone; died after 948) was a Burgundian nobleman who spent much of his career in Italy, where he became margrave of Tuscany around 932.
+He ruled semi-autonomously and was a benefactor of the churches in his region.
 He lost his office in 936 and probably returned to Burgundy.

 Years in Provence

-Boso was the second son of Count Theobald of Arles and Bertha, illegitimate daughter of King Lothair II.
-His elder brother Hugh was born in 880/1.
-His family belonged to the highest ranks of the aristocracy of the Carolingian Empire and were related by marriage to the Carolingian dynasty and the Bosonids, the ruling family of Provence.
+Boso was the second son of Count Theobald of Arles and Bertha, the illegitimate daughter of King Lothair II.
+His elder brother, Hugh, was born in 880 or 881.
+His family belonged to the highest ranks of the Carolingian aristocracy and was related by marriage to the Carolingian dynasty and the Bosonids, the ruling family of Provence.

-After Theobald's death (895), Boso's mother remarried to Adalbert the Rich, then margrave of Tuscany.
+After Theobald's death in 895, Boso's mother remarried Adalbert the Rich, then margrave of Tuscany.
 Boso and Hugh inherited their father's counties.
-After the Emperor Louis III was blinded by his foes in 905, Hugh assumed the regency in Provence and the county of Arles, while Boso took over the county of Avignon.
-In 907, Hugh and Boso entered Italy with an army in support of their mother.
+After Emperor Louis III was blinded by his foes in 905, Hugh assumed the regency in Provence and the county of Arles, while Boso took over the county of Avignon.
+In 907 Hugh and Boso entered Italy with an army in support of their mother.
 (Note: This campaign has been dated to as late as between 917 and 923.)
-In 926, after Hugh had become King of Italy, he appointed Boso regent of Provence.
-In 931 he brought Boso to Italy at the same time as he made his son, Lothair, co-ruler in order to strengthen his position against the powerful margrave Lambert of Tuscany.
-Lambert was the reputed son of Adalbert and Bertha and half-brother of Hugh and Boso.
-According to Liutprand of Cremona, the rumours of the time had it that Bertha, unable to conceive, in order to safeguard her second husband's succession, had feigned pregnancy and presented as her own two sons, Lambert and Guy, who were actually the children of others.
+In 926, after Hugh had become king of Italy, he appointed Boso regent of Provence.
+In 931 he brought Boso to Italy at the same time he made his son Lothair co-ruler, seeking to strengthen his position against the powerful margrave Lambert of Tuscany.
+Lambert was reputedly the son of Adalbert and Bertha and the half-brother of Hugh and Boso.
+According to Liutprand of Cremona, contemporary rumours held that Bertha, unable to conceive and intent on safeguarding her second husband's succession, had feigned pregnancy and presented as her own two sons, Lambert and Guy, who were actually the children of others.
 (Note: Hugh does not seem to have questioned the legitimacy of Guy's birth when he married Guy's widow, Marozia.)

 Early years in Italy

-In his earliest documented presence in Italy, Boso is found intervening on behalf of the Patriarchate of Aquileia on 17 October 931.
+In his earliest documented presence in Italy, Boso is recorded intervening on behalf of the Patriarchate of Aquileia on 17 October 931.
 The first document recording his rank of "margrave" (marchio) dates to 1 July 932, when he persuaded the king to make a donation to the church of Saint Martin in Lucca.

 According to Liutprand of Cremona, when Hugh forbade Lambert of Tuscany to call himself a half-brother of the king, the margrave challenged Hugh to a judicial duel, which he won.
-In order to obtain the march of Tuscany for himself, Boso convinced Hugh to arrest Lambert; who was subsequently blinded in prison.
-A more likely explanation than Liutprand's is that Lambert refused give up his quasi-independence and as a result Tuscany was taken from him.
+In order to obtain the march of Tuscany for himself, Boso convinced Hugh to arrest Lambert, who was subsequently blinded in prison.
+A more likely explanation than Liutprand's is that Lambert refused to give up his quasi-independence and, as a result, Tuscany was taken from him.